dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format-00.md

 The block table map contains the block tables.
 Each element, or table, is an array.
 The following tables detail the contents of each block table.

 The Present column in the following tables indicates the circumstances when an optional field will be present.
-A Q/R pair may be:
+A Q/R data item may be:

 * A Query plus a Response.
 * A Query without a Response.